CSCfi/scalable-python/Doc/library/docxmlrpcserver.rst

 .. note::
-   The :mod:`DocXMLRPCServer` module has been merged into :mod:`xmlrpc.server` in Python 3.0.
-The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :mod:`DocXMLRPCServer` module has been merged into :mod:`xmlrpc.server` in Python 3.
+The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 .. versionadded:: 2.3

 The :mod:`DocXMLRPCServer` module extends the classes found in :mod:`SimpleXMLRPCServer` to serve HTML documentation in response to HTTP GET requests.
-Servers can either be free standing, using :class:`DocXMLRPCServer`, or embedded in a CGI environment, using :class:`DocCGIXMLRPCRequestHandler`.
+Servers can either be free standing, using :class:`~DocXMLRPCServer.DocXMLRPCServer`, or embedded in a CGI environment, using :class:`DocCGIXMLRPCRequestHandler`.